 Instead, they test the proposition that it “is not a nation’s economic development per se that alters the psychological burden of lower SES but a tremendously important covariate of it – national religiosity.”

-The Bible, the Qur’an, Buddhism all cast a bad light on higher SES and the authors cite the well-knowns: “it is easier for a camel to go through the eye of a needle than for a rich man to enter the Kingdom of God” and the Bhagavad-Gita “The demoniac persons thinks: So much wealth I have today and I will have so much more.”
+The Bible, the Qur’an and other religious texts all cast a bad light on higher SES and the authors cite the well-knowns: “it is easier for a camel to go through the eye of a needle than for a rich man to enter the Kingdom of God” and the Bhagavad-Gita “The demoniac persons thinks: So much wealth I have today and I will have so much more.”

 The authors conclude that “In times of declining religiosity, this finding is a call to scientists and policymakers to monitor the increasingly harmful effects of lower SES and its far- reaching social consequences.”